borb/zedide/README.md

 ## License

-Please read [the license](LICENSE.md) for more details: `zedide` is licensed under the Creative Commons CC-BY-SA 4.0 license.
+Please read [the license](LICENSE.md) for more details: `zedide` is licensed under the Creative Commons CC BY-NC-SA 4.0 license.

 ## Author